siegeJ/dallas-precinct-finder/README.md

 # dallas-precinct-finder
 Finds the precinct number of a Dallas County address.

-Place a .txt file with addresses in same directory as this executable Create a file with a zipcode, followed by each address on its own line.
-Repeat for each zipcode For best results, remove everything after the street name
+Place a .txt file with addresses in same directory as this executable.
+Create a file with a zipcode, followed by each address on its own line.
+Repeat for each zipcode.
+For best results, remove everything after the street name.

 Example:
 ```sh